seppmail/SEPPmail365/Readme.md

 The module was developed on macOS and runs also on PowerShell Core 7.1.5+

-_Note on Powershell on debian_: There are scenarios where module installation fails with an error on incorrect module maifest.
+_Note on PowerShell on debian_: There are scenarios where module installation fails with an error on incorrect module maifest.
 We are currently investigating this.

-<a id="org88ae7e3"></a>

 # Module Installation